- What is Infura?

 - What networks does Infura support?

-- Infura supports the Ethereum mainnet and testnets (Rinkeby, Ropsten, Kovan, Görli), IPFS, Filecoin (Beta), Eth2 Beacon Chain (Beta), and Polygon PoS (Beta).
+Infura supports Ethereum mainnet and testnets (Rinkeby, Ropsten, Kovan, Görli), IPFS, Filecoin (Beta), Eth2 Beacon Chain (Beta), Polygon PoS (Beta), Optimism Ethereum, and Arbitrum Rollup.

 - What are some other developer tools that can help me with dapp development?